 Sometimes you just need to get away.
 We’ve been there.
 That’s why we put together this list of more than 50 family weekend getaways in the Southeast.
-Whether you are looking theme parks and water slides, or horseback riding and hiking trails, this list will help!
+Whether you’re looking for theme parks and water slides, or horseback riding and hiking trails, this list will help!

 Maybe you live in the South and are looking for a fun day trip, or you’d like to travel a bit farther for your family vacation, this list is a great place to start.
 We’ve broken it up by state, so you can find the best weekend getaway near you.
 Make it a road trip or fly in to the fun.